Redbank Power Station: Verdant Technologies Australia Limited

 In 2018, Redbank Power Station was purchased by Hunter Energy Limited, which planned to convert the existing plant from coal to biomass.
 This was done as the first step of a broad strategy the company presented at the time that would eventually lead to a renewable energy complex at the site of the station.
 In 2021, Hunter Energy Limited rebranded as Verdant Technologies Australia Limited in an effort to reflect new strategies that did not involve the Hunter Valley.

-Current Operation

-Redbank Power Station is currently offline, with owner Verdant planning to bring it online in late 2021.
-The station is reportedly ready to refire using 100% waste-biomass, and is waiting for final funding and fuel allocation to finish before commencing operation.

 Fuel

 Biomass

 Redbank is planned to refire using 100% biomass, with an emphasis being placed on waste-biomass.
 This method uses wood processing debris that is otherwise unusable, such as branches and bark that are byproducts produced during sawmill production of commercial timber.
 Biomass is considered a renewable energy source in Australia, and is accepted as a valid method of reducing carbon emissions within the country.

-Expansion Plans
+Expansion plans

 Redbank Renewable Energy Park

 Verdant Technologies announced plans in 2021 to create a renewable energy park at the site of the Redbank Power Station.
 The planned expansion will incorporate a 50MW Battery Facility and a 40MW Solar Farm.
 These additions are planned to tie-in with the existing power generation being conducted at the original biomass facility currently present.